PerseusKyogre09/ScrollCue.js/CONTRIBUTING.md

    - Make sure it's compatible with the existing API.
    - Document any new options or methods.

+## Adding New Animations

+When adding a new animation:

+1. Add the CSS for the new animation to `scrollcue.css`:
+   - Create styles for both the inactive state (`.scrollcue.animation-name.is-inactive`)
+   - Add the active animation styles (`.scrollcue.animation-name.cue-in`)
+   - Define keyframes if needed (`@keyframes animationName`)
+   - Add comments explaining the animation

+2. Test thoroughly in multiple browsers

+3. Update documentation:
+   - Add the animation to the README.md
+   - Add the animation to INSTRUCTIONS.md
+   - Include an example in the demo pages

+4. Generate the all-in-one files as described above

+## Advanced Features

+If you're adding more complex features like:

+- Timeline controls
+- Parallax effects
+- Scroll-linked animations

+Make sure to:

+1. Add appropriate methods to the ScrollCue class in `scrollcue.js`
+2. Create necessary CSS in `scrollcue.css`
+3. Document the new features thoroughly
+4. Add examples to the demo pages

+## Performance Considerations

+ScrollCue.js aims to be lightweight and performance-friendly:

+- Use CSS transforms and opacity for animations (hardware accelerated)
+- Avoid expensive properties like `box-shadow` for animations
+- Add `will-change` hint for animated properties
+- Use `requestAnimationFrame` for smooth animations
+- Test on lower-end devices to ensure performance

 ## Questions?

 If you have questions about contributing, please open an issue in the repository.